 AYTEE TRAINING PROGRAMME

-Here you will find the first 3 levels of a 5 level training programme which are designed to help a GSP owner train their dog.
-It starts on Beginners Level 1 and goes right through to the end of Level 5, which finishes explaining the advanced training of an Open Field Trial Dog or competent shooting companion.
+Here you will find levels 1, 2 and 3 of a 5 level training programme which are designed to help a GSP owner train their dog.
+It starts on Beginners Level 1 (Puppy) and goes right through to Level 5, which explains the training of a dog ready to Field Trial or become a competent shooting companion.
 Each Level consists of a 35-40 page PDF file and there are associated videos that demonstrate aspects of the training.
 These can be found on the videos page of this site with more to be added as time goes by.
-Levels 4 and 5 will be available in Autumn 2017.
+PDF files of Levels 4 and 5 will be available in late 2017.

 The programme does not explain every different way of achieving a task, rather it describes the method that I use to train my dogs.
 It is, of course, not the only way, but with a happy and patient approach combined with the necessary firmness and a love of dogs, it works.
 As part of the programme you are invited to check in with me on email if you have any queries as you work through the Levels.
 I look forward to talking to you about training your dog !